Uterine Fibroid Embolization

 Less-Invasive Treatment Option

-On average, fibroids will shrink to 40 percent of their original volume three months after the embolization procedure.
-After one year, they typically shrink 60 percent.
+On average, fibroids will typically shrink to half their original volume after three months.
+After one year, they typically shrink 70 percent.

 Who Is a Candidate for UFE?